-In 2017, the main routes of unlawful entry into Austria were from Italy (43.8%), followed by Germany (22.1% of all apprehensions) and Hungary (19.9%).
-This means that in the case of Austria, the Eastern Mediterranean Route/Western Balkan Route as well as the Central Mediterranean Route.
+In 2018, the main routes of unlawful entry into Austria were from Italy (5,170, 51.3%), followed by Hungary (1,648, 16.4%), and Germany (1,431, 14.2% of all apprehensions).
+This means that in the case of Austria, the Eastern Mediterranean Route/Western Balkan Route as well as the Central Mediterranean Route are relevant for unlawful inflows.
 The first one is largely used to smuggle persons from Syria, Afghanistan and Pakistan to Austria.
-The second route is largely chosen by irregular migrants from Nigeria.
-Morocco, Gambia, Algeria and Somalia to Austria.
-(Figure 57) Preferred transportation of irregular entrants were the truck and car, followed by the train and airplanes.
+The second route is largely chosen by irregular migrants from Nigeria, Morocco, Gambia, Algeria and Somalia to Austria.
+(Figure 60) Preferred transportation of irregular entrants were the truck and car, followed by the train and airplanes.
 The preferred means of transport have not changed much over the years.